Sakib635/dc-resolution/README.md

 # Thesis-Project-Python-Dependency-Conflict-Resolution
-The Final Version of this project is in the SMTpip repository
+## The Final Version of this project is in the SMTpip repository
+Find it on the SMTpip repository